Aure361/cse15l-lab-reports/Week1LabReport.md

 Download link and instructions: [https://code.visualstudio.com/](https://code.visualstudio.com/)

-- once downloaded it should look like this
+- Once downloaded it should look like this
 ![Image](InstallingVScode.png)

 **Info**